NdjPoye/cpp-docs.fr-fr/docs/mfc/help-menu-merging.md

  `Object Help    >`

- Par exemple, lorsqu'une section word est active dans le classeur Office, puis le menu de **Aide** apparaît comme suit :
+ For example, when a Word section is active in the Office Binder, then the **Help** menu would appear as follows:

  `Help`